-California After-Tax & Take-Home Pay Calculators
+California Paycheck & Take-Home Pay Calculators (2026)

 California has one of the highest state income tax systems in the U.S. Use the calculators below to estimate what you actually take home after federal and California state taxes.